rethinkdb/rethinkdb_rebirth/mk/README.md

-The RethinkDB build system
+The RebirthDB Build System
 ==========================

-To build RethinkDB, run:
+To build RebirthDB, run:

 ```
 ./configure --allow-fetch